ab10460ef3/redshift-hue-scene/README.md

-This approach allows you to configure your lights in the way you do now, instead of logging into a raspberry pi and using vi on a config file when you want to adjust add a light or adjust times.
+This approach allows you to configure your lights in the way you do now, instead of logging into a raspberry pi and using vi on a config file when you want to add a light or adjust times.

 # Unimplemented features